 ABOUT A DECADE AGO, when I co-hosted a weekly two-hour garden call-in show on Martha Stewart’s Sirius radio channel with my friend Andrew Beckman, the connection between music and gardening resurfaced.
 Before and after each commercial break, we’d play a snippet of a song whose lyrics spoke to themes of nature and even the garden itself.

-Over the years we did that show, I amassed a crazy stash of them, and I want to play you a few.
-On one episode of my current public-radio show and podcast, I played five favorites from among the many hundreds, including one dedicated to my dear departed cat, Jack.
+Over the years we did that show, I amassed a crazy stash of them, and I want to play you a few (you can hear them using the audio player below, from one January 2014 episode of my public-radio show and podcast, when I played five favorites from among the many hundreds, including one dedicated to my dear departed cat, Jack).

 my music for gardeners